 Funding opportunity

-Funding opportunity: Expression of interest: Supporting researchers to involve public at pre-application stage
+Funding opportunity: Supporting researchers to involve public at pre-application stage

-Apply for funding for your own scheme to reimburse time and expenses for public partners to work with researchers to develop Medical Research Council (MRC) research funding applications.
+Apply for funding to run a scheme at your research organisation (RO) to reimburse public partners who work with researchers to develop Medical Research Council (MRC) research funding applications.

-You must be based at a research organisation eligible for MRC funding.
+You must be based at a RO eligible for MRC funding.

-• researchers to develop, plan and deliver their activity
+• support researchers to develop, plan and deliver their public partnership activity

-You must complete the mandatory expression of interest survey (stage one) and be invited to the full stage (see ‘How to apply’).
+You must have completed the mandatory expression of interest stage to be invited to this full stage.

 Who can apply